x-extends/xe-ajax/README.en-US.md

 })
 ```

-## You can extend your utility functions to XEAjax
+## Extends its own utility functions to XEAjax

 ```JavaScript
 import XEAjax from 'xe-ajax'